 National General Auto Insurance touts its ability to process claims quickly.
 The company pays most small claims within 48 hours after they are filed.
 It guarantees customer satisfaction when it comes to claims service and will waive your deductible up to $250 if you are dissatisfied with their claims service.
 This is not available in Texas.

 But what are customers saying?
 The National General Insurance company is accredited by the Better Business Bureau (BBB) and has an A+ rating.
-It also has a 3 / 5 customer review score, which is relatively high for an insurance provider.
-There have been over 600 complaints filed against the company in the past 3 years, which is relatively low considering the size of the company.
+It also has a 1 / 5 customer review score, which is relatively average for an insurance provider.
+There have been over 1,00 complaints filed against the company in the past 3 years, which is relatively low considering the size of the company.

 Positive National General Insurance Reviews